karmstrok/Euchre/README.md

 Welcome to the open Euchre NodeJS server! http://karmstrok.github.io/Euchre

-The below is default readme from the Cloud9 IDE hosting.
-This will be updated when the code gets updated for its end purposes.

-This is a test for conflict between origin and working.

-This chat example showcases how to use `socket.io` with a static `express` server.
+## Setting up server locally

+1) Install Node 5.3.0 for your platform from https://nodejs.org/

+2) Install MongoDB for your platform from https://www.mongodb.org/downloads#production

+3) After cloning project, install dependencies using npm install

+4) TODO: instructions on MongoDB setup...

 ## Running the server

-1) Open `server.js` and start the app by clicking on the "Run" button in the top menu.
+1) (If running from c9.io IDE) Open `server.js` and start the app by clicking on the "Run" button in the top menu.

 2) Alternatively you can launch the app from the Terminal:

     $ node server.js

-Once the server is running, open the project in the shape of 'https://projectname-username.c9.io/'.
-As you enter your name, watch the Users list (on the left) update.
-Once you press Enter or Send, the message is shared with all connected clients.